 |Type||Cost/kWh||Cost to charge*||Cost per mile^||Home||14p/kWh||£5.60||4.0 p/mile||Public Rapid||30p/kWh to 80% charge||£9.60||8.6 p/mile|

 * Approximate cost to charge a Nissan e-NV200 40 kWh from 0% to 100%.
 Actual cost dependent on charge remaining, usable battery capacity, and age of battery pack.

 ^ Cost per mile calculated on real-world range for a more accurate figure than one based on official figures.

 Head to Zap-Map’s Public Charging Calculator to discover charging times and costs for charging an EV on the public network – and select the Nissan e-NV200 for details on this model.
 The level of battery charge, connector speed, and on-board charger options for any new or used EV available to buy in the UK can be tailored to your requirements for more accurate results.

-Nissan states that the e-NV200 will cost as little as 2p per mile to run, though that’s with a number of variables in your favour.
+The Nissan e-NV200 40 kWh should cost as little as 3p per mile, though that’s with a number of variables in your favour.
 Expect a cost of 4p-8p per mile for a more accurate real world cost, presuming that the majority of charging is done at home.
 Prices for a full charge are almost a worst case scenario, with very few drivers leaving their Nissan e-NV200 to get down to 0% charge before plugging in.

 According to a Zap-Map survey, more than 80% of EV drivers charge their car at home, making it an important aspect of owning an electric vehicle.
 The most common level of charge for an EV to get down to before being charged at a public point is 21%-30%, with 60% of drivers surveyed starting charging between 11% and 40%.
 Only 11% of drivers regularly see a charge of 0%-10% before they start charging.